sidewayss/html-elements/README.md

 ## `input-num`
 If you want to jump right in, the test/demo app is [here](https://sidewayss.github.io/html-elements/apps/input-num).

-Based on an informal survey and my own repeated frustrations, it became clear to me that not only is `<input type="number"/>` truly ["the worst" HTML input](https://www.google.com/search?q=the+worst+html+input), but that I could no longer continue to use it.
+Based on an informal survey and my own repeated frustrations, it became clear to me that `<input type="number"/>` isn't just ["the worst"](https://www.google.com/search?q=the+worst+html+input) HTML input, it's a complete waste of time.
+I needed an alternative.
 I spent over a decade programming for finance executives and financial analysts, so I spent a lot of time in Excel.
 Regardless of the brand, spreadsheets have a model for inputting numbers that is tried and true.
 I decided to create a custom element that imitates a spreadsheet, while maintaining consistency with the default `<input type="number"/>` as implemented by the major browsers.

 ### Features
 `<input type="number"/>` emulation: